The Legacy of Steve Jobs: Why After 10 Years It Still Makes Sense to “Stay Hungry, Stay Foolish”

 In fact, billionaire Naveen Jain also believes in this idea.

-But despite Jain’s advice, it is important to understand that though being initially inexperienced can serve a positive impact in allowing entrepreneurs to think more freely, with more flexibility, it is imperative that one strive to thoroughly investigate whichever field they are venturing into.
+He also believes that inexperience could sometimes be beneficial as far as having curiosity for a subject; at the same time, he does remind us, just as Musk does, that it is important to understand that though being initially inexperienced can serve a positive impact in allowing entrepreneurs to think more freely, it is imperative that one strives to thoroughly investigate whichever field they are venturing into.

 This is to say that there is a fundamental difference between lack knowledge and making a ridiculous claim, and being very well-read in a field and making a speculation that goes against the status quo.